-This is it, hopefully here you’ve found all the information you need to plan the perfect trip to the pink lakes of Las Coloradas.
+This is it, hopefully here you’ve found all the information you need to plan the perfect trip to the pink lakes of Las Coloradas, Mexico.

 WAIT!
 DON’T LEAVE YET!

-If you’re going to be around the area for a while, check out some of my most popular articles about the Yucatan region!
+If you’re going to be around the area for a while, check out some of my most popular articles about the Yucatan peninsula!

 The Perfect Yucatan Road Trip Itinerary

 Visit Holbox Island: A Full Guide to the Best-Kept Secret in Yucatan